renaros/de-challenge-invoices/README.md

 5. If you want to reprocess / backfill a particular month, you can run the command in your local console (outside any container):
-`docker exec -it airflow-webserver airflow tasks test dag_invoice_by_business query_source_table 'YYYY-MM-01'` It will create a new folder in de_challenge bucket in MinIO with the exported information.
+`docker exec -it airflow-webserver airflow tasks test dag_invoice_by_business query_source_table 'YYYY-MM-01'` It will create a new folder in the de_challenge bucket in MinIO with the exported information.

 #### How to test stream data (Postgres -> Debezium -> Kafka -> Consumer)
-1. Run the command below to setup Debezium.
+1. Run the command below to set up Debezium.
 This will create the Kafka topic `postgres.public.invoices` automatically after any record gets inserted into the invoices table.
 `curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" localhost:9090/connectors/ -d @debezium/pg-source-config.json`
 2. Run the command below in Postgres to insert mockup clients into the customers table:
 `insert into public.customers (customer_name) values ('A'), ('B');`